DiegoVega87/DiegoVega87/README.md

 Graduate Software Developer
 -------------------------

-With my vast expertise in telecommunications coupled with my unwavering ardor for coding and utilizing Java programming to tackle intricate issues, I have earned my Bachelor's degree in Computer Science and am enthusiastically seeking growth opportunities to further advance in my field.
-With my vast expertise in telecommunications coupled with my unwavering ardor for coding and utilizing Java programming to tackle intricate issues, I have earned my Bachelor's degree in Computer Science and am enthusiastically seeking growth opportunities to further advance in my field.
+With my vast expertise in telecommunications coupled with my unwavering ardor for coding and utilizing Java programming to tackle intricate issues, I have earned my Bachelor's degree in Computer Science.
+I am enthusiastically seeking growth opportunities to further advance in my field.
+With my vast expertise in telecommunications coupled with my unwavering ardor for coding and utilizing Java programming to tackle intricate issues, I have earned my Bachelor's degree in Computer Science.
+I am enthusiastically seeking growth opportunities to further advance in my field.

 * 🌍  I'm based in Almeria, Spain
 * ✉️  You can contact me at [diegovega@me.com](mailto:diegovega@me.com)
-* 🧠  I'm currently learning about Azure services, Jenkins and Docker.
+* 🧠  I'm learning about Azure services, Jenkins, Docker, CSS, and reviewing HTML.
 * 🤝  I'm open to collaborating on Projects.

 ### Skills